r-devel/r-dev-env/.github/README.md

 More information about Dev Containers can be found in the [Microsoft Documentation](https://code.visualstudio.com/docs/devcontainers/containers).

-## Opening an R Terminal

-After setting up your environment, you can start an R terminal in VS Code using one of these methods:

-### Method 1: Using the Command Palette

-1. Open the command palette:
-    - Press `Ctrl + Shift + P` (Windows/Linux) or `Cmd + Shift + P` (Mac)
-    - If using Firefox and this opens a private window, press `F1` instead
-    - Or select **View > Command Palette** from the top menu bar
-2. In the command palette, type "R terminal"
-3. Or from the dropdown list, click on "R: Create R terminal"

-### Method 2: Using the Status Bar

-If you have an R file open in VS Code:

-1. Look for "R:(not attached)" in the status bar at the bottom-right corner
-2. Click on "R:(not attached)" to launch an R terminal

-Both methods will open an R terminal, allowing you to run R commands directly in VS Code.

 ## Project Background

 The standard development process used by members of the R Core Team involves an